 Animal welfare is central to organic standards.
 Recent decades have seen a major shift in the way we farm our livestock and produce our meat.
-Storybook farms have been replaced with battery hens, feed lot cattle, pigs that are intensively farmed by being kept in concrete pens barely big enough for them to stand in.
-Many of these husbandry practices have bought about major concern in consumers who care about the welfare of the animal.
+Storybook farms have been replaced with battery hens and feed lot cattle.
+Pigs are intensively farmed by being kept in concrete pens barely big enough for them to stand in.
+Many of these husbandry practices have bought about major concern in consumers as well as business owners who care about the welfare of the animal.

 No factory farming;